tasket/wyng-backup/README.md

 ### Configuration files

-Wyng will look in _'/etc/wyng/wyng.ini'_ for option defaults.
+Wyng will look in _'/etc/wyng/wyng.ini'_ or the file specified via `--config` for option defaults.
 For options that are flags with no value like `--dedup`, use a _1_ or _0_ to indicate _enable_ or _disable_ (yes or no).
 For options allowing multiple entries per command line, in the .ini use multiple lines with the 2nd item onward indented by at least one space.